Nitrates In Drinking Water

 Since it’s unreasonably difficult to get companies to stop putting toxic chemicals in their products, citizens are left scratching our heads and wondering how they’re supposed to avoid ingesting contaminants.
 When heavy rains contributed to three nitrate outbreaks in three years, the City of Columbus employed a known solution.

-The $35 million dollar ion exchange system, according to Matt Steele, the water supply and treatment coordinator of the city’s Public Utilities Department is “similar to in-home water softeners” in that it utilizes ion exchange to remove nitrate.
+The $35 million dollar ion exchange system, the water supply and treatment coordinator of the city’s Public Utilities Department is “similar to in-home water softeners” in that it utilizes ion exchange to remove nitrate.

 Method-specific water filtration systems can be effective, but an at-home filtration system that includes several treatment steps can filter out nitrates even more reliably.